Cologuard

 What Abnormal Results Mean

-Abnormal result (positive result) suggests that the test found some pre-cancer or cancer cells in your stool sample.
+Abnormal result (positive result) suggests that there may be some pre-cancer or cancer cells in your stool sample.
 However, the Cologuard test does not diagnose cancer.
 You will need further tests to make a diagnosis of cancer.
 Your provider will likely suggest a colonoscopy.

 Risks